Resonance – A Stunning Student-Made Unreal Engine 5 Adventure That Feels AAA

 Community Reactions

-"This has ALL the potential to be a full-fledged game.
-As students – I could not be more amazed."
+“This has the POTENTIAL to be a FULL GAME.
+“We’re students — I can’t even believe this.”

-"Everything about this is first class, better than 90% of first-party games today.
-I would gladly pay $70-$80 for a game of this quality."
+"Everything about this game is top notch, better than 90% of the first-party games you see out there today.
+I'd happily be paying $70 - $80 for a game of this standard."

-"The environment, the artstyle, the cinematography — top tier like in a big-budget AAA game.
+“The setting, the artstyle, the cinematography — top tier like in a high dollar AAA game.
 Incredible work!"

-• Broken controls on certain layouts (works on AZERTY, broken on QWERTY for some players)
+• Broken controls on QWERTY for some players (Working on AZERTY)

 Final Thoughts

-Resonance is more than just a student project — it’s a glimpse into the future of indie game development.
-The team’s work rivals big studios in visual fidelity and storytelling, proving that passion and artistry can go a long way.
+Resonance is more than a student project — it’s a peek at the future of indie game development.
+The team’s effort is up there with big studio work in terms of visuals and storytelling.
+Passion and artistry go a long way, if nothing else.

-Many players are already hoping the team will secure funding or launch a Kickstarter to turn this demo into a full-length commercial release.
-If this is just the beginning, the future looks very bright for these talented developers.
+Many players are already hoping the team will get funded or set up a Kickstarter to turn this demo into a full-length commercial release.
+If this is just the start, these developers have a ton to look forward to.